beryroll/cute-vivaldi-css/README.md

 6. Click on 'Select Folder...'
 7. Select the folder in which the vivaldi.css file is

-> [!info] The colors will change depending on your theme.
+> The colors will change depending on your theme.
 > Go to vivaldi:settings/themes/ and check out the themes you can get/make!
 The hearts and everything will be there, but if you specifically want the theme I made, here it is: https://themes.vivaldi.net/themes/2zmvzjZPv6g

 ## That's it!